Jean-Luc Dompé: Club career

 Dompé spent the early years of his career at French side Valenciennes.
 He began playing with the club's reserves team in the CFA 1 and CFA 2 where he made 27 appearances and scored 3 goals.
 He spent three seasons with the B-team before making the step up to the first-team squad under Bernard Casoni.
 He played 21 times for the Valenciennes first-team before leaving in June 2015.

 In June 2015, Dompé left France to go to Belgium in order to join newly promoted Pro League club Sint-Truiden on a three-year contract.
 He made 14 appearances and scored two goals in all competitions for the Limburg based club before leaving in January 2016 to join Standard Liège where he signed a contract until 2019.
 At Standard Liège he scored as they won the 2016 Belgian Cup Final.

 Dompé signed on loan to Eupen from Standard Liège in February 2017.
+He was then loaned out to Amiens.

+In June 2018, he joined Gent by signing a two-year contract until June 2020.
+On 31 January 2020, he transferred to Zulte Waregem.

 On 18 August 2022, Dompé signed a three-year contract with Hamburger SV in Germany.

 International career

 Dompé is of Malian descent.
 He is a youth international for France.
+His first professional honour was with the France U20s as the side won the 2015 Toulon Tournament.